CovertLab/WholeCellEcoliRelease/environment_models/README.md

 * trigger - start the simulation
 * pause - pause the simulation
 * shutdown - shutdown the simulation
+* divide - trigger cell division in the given simulation

 Spawning specific agents: